Spain off the beaten path: 27 Bucket list-worthy places!

 By Stephanie of Ethno Travels

 If you plan to visit the Basque Country, you’ve certainly heard about San Sebastian on the Spanish side and Biarritz on the French side.
 But did you know that Game of Thrones 7 was shot in the area?
-The place I recommend to visit today is San Juan de Gaztelugatxe, the place of GOT Dragons castle!
+San Juan de Gaztelugatxe is home of the GOT Dragons castle!

 San Juan de Gaztelugatxe is an island situated between two Spanish villages, Bermeo and Bakio.
-Park your car in one of the numerous free parking, register for the free visit, and start the 30 minutes hike down to the ocean.
-No doubt that you will stop on the way to enjoy the landscapes and shot plenty of amazing pics.
+Park your car in one of the numerous free parking, register for the free visit, and start the 30-minute hike down to the ocean.
+No doubt that you will stop on the way to enjoy the landscapes and shoot plenty of amazing pics.

 Once arrived at the ocean level, you’ll be only halfway as you will still have to cross the beautiful stone bridge then take the stairs up to the church.
 Don’t forget your water, especially if the weather is hot!